Amir-Wake/niverse-mobile/README.md

 # To-do
 ## beta
-- icon
-- splash screen
-- Finish languages
-- book screen horizontal scroll android
+- loading screen
-- privacy policy
-- terms
-- contact
-- faqs
 - clean the code
+- add book
+- redesign home lists and genre
--
+- deploy

 ## v1
 - Smart search
-- User manual and hints
 - Help button for each screen
 - RTL and LTR based on user input
 - Fonts for reader